 Commuting to School

-- Make sure your kids know the traffics signals.
-Walk with them so they understand when and how to cross the street.
+- Make sure your kids know traffic signals.
+Teach them to always look both ways, make eye contact with drivers before crossing, and when it’s safe to cross the street.

 - Teach them about stranger danger.
 Not only should you tell them to avoid talking and going up to strangers, but tell them to tell an adult if they see anyone suspicious.